01 – In Australia, the Bogle/Chandler case mystifies police who believe poison may have been used to kill the couple.

 23 – The first episode of Doctor Who, starring William Hartnell, is broadcast.

-24 - Kennedy's alleged assassin Lee Harvey Oswald is shot dead in Dallas Police Headquarters by small-time crook and nightclub owner Jack Ruby as millions watch on TV.
+24 – Kennedy‘s alleged assassin Lee Harvey Oswald is shot dead in Dallas Police Headquarters by small-time crook and nightclub owner Jack Ruby (pictured at right) as millions watch on TV.

 30 – Conservatives win in Australia and NZ.